 Our intent is to create a safe, online and in-person group for women of color who can identify with the unique circumstances and challenges faced in a world of intolerance while Black and widowed.

-"Widowed women of color have unique circumstances that aren't always addressed in most widow support groups and organizations - nor magazines."
-Sabra Robinson
+"Widowed women of color have unique circumstances that aren't always addressed in most widow support groups and organizations" Sabra Robinson

 We are a non-profit organization designed to empower the black widowed woman.
 BWWE started as a Meetup group in Charlotte, North Carolina February 13, 2015, and later expanded to the Baltimore area in January 2016.
-Our intent is to reach the Black widowed woman by offering empowerment outreaches and events, conferences, transition planning, career-growth coaching, wellness events.
+Our intent is to reach the Black widowed woman by offering various empowerment initiatives.

 Our purpose: to offer a safe space for sistas to network.